Mahe-Evan/myftp/README.md

 ## Commands
 See the detailed [commands documentation](docs/commands.md) for a list of supported FTP commands and their usage.

-## Architecture
-See the detailed [architecture documentation](docs/architecture.md) for a visual representation of the system components.

 ## Protocols
 See the detailed [protocols documentation](docs/protocols.md) for a summary of the FTP protocol and its components.